-When a window is installed, the window opening needs to be a bit larger than the window itself.
-This allows the carpenter to simply place the window in the “RO” (rough opening) and secure it plumb and level with shims.
-In many older homes trim was then installed with this air gap unsealed.
-Later, as people became more energy conscious, insulation was stuffed into these cracks and openings.
-While more effective than nothing, complete air sealing was never achieved.
+When a window is installed, the opening needs to be a bit larger than the window itself.
+This allows the carpenter to simply place the window in the “RO” (rough opening) and use shims to secure it plumb and level.
+In many old homes, trim was then installed with this air gap unsealed.
+Later, as homeowners became more energy conscious, they stuffed insulation into cracks and openings.
+While more effective than nothing, this method never achieved complete air sealing.
 In modern building (and as a method to seal older windows) expanding spray foam is now widely used to seal these gaps.
-I would have to put “Great Stuff” (spray foam insulation) on the top ten list of awesome home improvement technology.
+I would have to put “Great Stuff” (spray foam insulation) on the Top 10 list of awesome home improvement technology.

-The most common trick to sealing older window openings is to pop off the interior trim and inject the spray foam into the gaps between the window jam and the framing.
-This is easy with the handy spray tube that comes with this miracle product.
-In addition to sealing this gap, caulking the exterior and interior trim provides even more resistance to air loss.
+The most common trick to sealing older window openings is to pop off the interior trim and inject spray foam into the gaps between the window jam and the framing.
+It's easy using the handy spray tube that comes with this miracle product.
+In addition to sealing the gap, caulking exterior and interior trim provides even more resistance to air loss.
 In the case of exterior caulking, added protection from water intrusion is also achieved.

-The second type of air leaks that windows have is due to the seals themselves in the operable parts of the window.
-Here older windows often had simple wood components and the fit was never very tight.
-Adding foam weather strip here is pretty easy.
-Storm windows, adhesive weather striping and the heat shrink window films also help.
+The second type of window air leak is due to the seals in the operable parts of the window.
+Here, older windows often had simple wood components and the fit was never very tight.
+Adding foam weatherstrip is pretty easy.
+Storm windows, adhesive weatherstripping and heat shrink window films also help.
 These are normally installed on a seasonal basis and provide an additional barrier to the elements.

 Dealing with Heat Conduction and Convection

-Other thermal loses occur via non-leakage channels.
-Heat literally can get conducted out of the house.
-In the case of windows, this is often via the window’s frame.
-One of the most conductive types is an aluminum-framed window.
-These were very common in the 60’s and 70’s and I replaced a number of these in my own home when I performed a remodel some years back.
-My older aluminum windows were also single pane, which allowed the glass itself to be a conductive channel.
+Other thermal losses occur via non-leakage channels.
+Heat can literally get conducted right out of your house, often via the window frames.
+One of the most conductive types is aluminum-framed windows, which were very common in the 60’s and 70’s.
+I replaced a number of these when I remodeled my own home some years back.
+My old aluminum windows were also single pane, which allowed the glass itself to be a conductive channel.
 Wood and vinyl are much better at preventing these conductive heat losses.

 Modern windows are usually double or even triple paned with an insulating chamber of argon nicely sealed between the panes.
-This property of modern windows contributes to a window’s U-value — a measurement of heat loss and area.
-It is a bit different than that of R-values used for insulation.
+This kind of construction contributes to a window’s U-value — a measurement of heat loss and area.
+It is a bit different from the R-values used for insulation.
 With U-values, a low number is better.

 Sitting next to a large cool window you can actually feel the “chill” as the colder air descends past you.
 That's convection.
-Common fixes for convective losses also involve heat shrink films, and thermal blinds.
-These remedies tend to keep these air movements form occurring.
+Common fixes for convective losses also involve heat shrink films and thermal blinds, which tend to keep these air movements from occurring.